hericlesfsr/hericlesfsr/README.md

 # Hi, I'm Hericles Rozendo 👋

-💻 IT Support Specialist | Python Automation
+💻 IT Support Analyst | Python Automation
-⚙️ Infrastructure & Operational Automation Enthusiast
+⚙️ Infrastructure | Troubleshooting | Process Improvement

 ---

 ### 👨‍💻 About Me

-I am a **Software Engineering student** with professional experience in **IT Support and Infrastructure operations**.
+I am a Software Engineering student with hands-on experience in IT Support, Infrastructure, and technical operations.

-My focus is building **automation tools that simplify operational workflows**, reduce manual work, and improve troubleshooting efficiency.
+My focus is creating practical automation tools that reduce repetitive tasks, improve efficiency, and support daily IT routines.

-I combine hands-on **hardware diagnostics and system administration knowledge** with **Python scripting and automation** to create practical tools for real-world IT environments.
+I combine technical support knowledge, Windows environments, troubleshooting, and Python scripting to build real-world solutions.

 ---